maxdan94/HkS/README.md

 ##Initial contributors##

 Maximilien Danisch
-Adapted from the java version of Manthos Letsios
+The branch and bound code is adapted from the java version of Manthos Letsios
 Technical consultants: Oana Balalau, Emmanuel Orsini and Mauro Sozio
 September 2016
 http://bit.ly/maxdan94